samx18/sagemaker-BYOD/container/Steps.md

 ## Train

+After you have build locally, you can test the training process locally.
+This will also create a model artifact

 `docker run --rm -v $(pwd)/local_test/test_dir:/opt/ml sage-kmeans train`

 ## Predict

+Once you have the model artifact, you can make predictions locally by running the docker container

 `docker run --rm -p 127.0.0.1:8080:8080 -v $(pwd)/local_test/test_dir:/opt/ml sage-kmeans serve`